 The School of Law maintains a strong commitment to diversity stemming from its Christian heritage and seeks to admit students from a variety of academic, cultural, ethnic, and socioeconomic backgrounds.
 It is through the inclusion of others from diverse points of view and experiences that one often begins to see dimensions of truth previously unseen.
 In addition to academic performance, admissions decisions may be based on consideration of other factors that are likely to enrich the learning and living environment at the School of Law.

-Offers of admission to entering first-year students are made only for the Fall semester and cannot be carried over to subsequent years.
+Offers of admission to entering first-year students are made only for the Summer (Accelerated Option) or Fall (traditional 3-year program) semesters and cannot be carried over to subsequent years.
 After receiving notice of the acceptance offer, the applicant will be required to make two acceptance deposits and submit all official transcripts to the School of Law in order to accept the offer.

 OFFICIAL TRANSCRIPTS: Each applicant who is admitted must request that a final transcript showing the award of a bachelor's degree be sent directly to the School of Law.
 This requirement is in addition to, not instead of, the normal processing of transcripts through the Credential Assembly Service (CAS).